data & datafiles you can download to analyse

-- You could import the file into your data logging program
+- import a file into a data logging program

-- You could import the file into Excel as a comma separated file
+- import the file into Excel as a comma separated file

-Pick what you need or download everything, in one zip file here files.zip Usually your PC doesn’t know what to do with these files so you have to ‘import’ them using the menu.
-You can import SID or CSV files into Microsoft Excel or most data logging software.
+Download everything, in one zip file here files.zip.
+Then you have to ‘import’ them using the menu in your program.
+You can import both SID or CSV files into Microsoft Excel or most data logging software.

-- Many of the files come from experiments in the now free book ‘Data logging in Practice’ which I’ll link to SHORTLY.
+- Many of the files come from experiments in the now free book ‘Data logging in Practice’.
 More graph screenshots in this Graph gallery.

 Look for this icon below if you use other software.
 If you right click Photosynthesis: oxygen levels in an aquarium a menu will appear.
 Choose “Save target as” or “Save link as” and choose where to save it.
 Start Excel, open “files of type all files” and treat the file as comma separated data.
 Otherwise open your data logging program and look for the option to open or import ‘SID files’.